 R2-2205655 proposed to add a Note for PRU as:

+NOTE: The known location of a PRU may be delivered to the LMF through OAM or other mechanisms external to the NG-RAN.

 Discussion point 3.1.1-2: Do you agree to add a Note for PRU as:

+NOTE: The known location of a PRU may be delivered to the LMF through OAM or other mechanisms external to the NG-RAN.